 Clinical supervision is provided.
 If you meet the minimum qualifications for an opportunity below and wish to join our team in the future, please email your resume to firstname.lastname@example.org or mail a hardcopy to:

 Greenwood Village, CO 80111

 While we cannot guarantee an interview in the near future, we will keep your resume on hand for when we are once again actively expanding our team.
 Thank you for your interest!

-Full-Time Play Therapist
+Full-Time Trauma Play Therapist with EMDR